A Guide to Marketing on Twitter

 Finally, it’s a good idea to measure how your tweets are performing.
 There are a few tools on the market that come with an analytics feature built-in.
 You can use this data to find out what’s working for you and what’s not, and then make necessary tweaks to your posting strategy.

-In fact, Twitter has its own analytics tool where you can get a quick summary of your tweet’s performance and who are engaging with your brand, as well as your follower growth over time.
+In fact, Twitter has its own analytics tool where you can get a quick summary of your tweet’s performance and who is engaging with your brand, as well as your follower growth over time.
 You can also measure the performance of your ads if you’re running any.

 Twitter has come a long way since its inception and has grown from a network for casual communication into a viable marketing channel.
 Every tweet, reply, and follower will make a difference, so it’s on you to optimize your Twitter presence to get the most out of it.